AYMANK612/elevator_system_jm/README.md

 7. Run project: python manage.py runserver
 8. Access the API at http://127.0.0.1:8000/elevator/

-I have used poetry as dependencies manager, you can also install the dependencies manually. pip install django pip install djangorestframework pip install psycopg2
+I have used poetry as as dependency manager, you can also install the dependencies manually. pip install django pip install djangorestframework pip install psycopg2